New Cat? Here Are 8 Ways to Absolutely Spoil Them June 25 2020, 1 Comment

 Read on for 8 ways to spoil your new kitty that will have them feline fine!

 Okay, so this one is kind of a given.
 It might take some trial and error to find what kind of treats your cat likes, whether crunchy or a yummy pâté.
-Offer your cats a unique puree cat treat that comes in a squeezable tube for a no fuss, no muss treat.
-Being a hand-fed treat, it can help encourage your cat to recognize not to be afraid of hands near their face.
+Treats are a wonderful way to kickstart bonding with your new kitty.
+Hand-fed treats can even help encourage your cat to recognize not to be afraid of hands near their face.
+You can even deposit their favorite treats in a food puzzle or hide them around the home and send them on a treasure hunt of sorts to provide mental and physical stimulation

 2. Indoor Cat Garden